jimlinntu/scaling-book/inference.md

 1. **A bunch of linear operations**, including the MLP ($W_{in}$, $W_{out}$) and the attention QKV projections and output projections ($W_Q$, $W_K$, $W_V$, and $W_O$).
 These all involve reading parameters and a batch of activations from HBM, doing some FLOPs, and writing the result back to HBM.
 2. **Dot-product attention**.
 We need to read a batch of key-value projections and a batch of query activations from HBM, do a few inner products and some softmax operations, and write the attention result back to HBM.
-3. **Everything else**, including applying layer norms, activation functions, tokens sampling, updating KV caches, and positional embeddings.
+3. **Everything else**, including applying layer norms, activation functions, token sampling, updating KV caches, and positional embeddings.
 These do take some FLOPs, but are dominated by, or fused into, the above.

 For the next couple of sections, we're going to look at each of these in the context of prefill and generation and ask what is likely to bottleneck our performance.
 Within a single accelerator, are we compute-bound or memory-bound?
 We want to emphasize how different the answers will be for prefill versus generation.